0xrndname/near-blocks-api-wasm-rs/README.md

 # Example of using the REST API from Rust WebAssembly

-A simple sample Rust WebAssembly application that uses the [Nearblocks](https://nearblocks.io) REST API
+A simple example of pure Rust WebAssembly application that uses the [Nearblocks](https://nearblocks.io) REST API

 ## Building